ewok0116/internshiptemplate/logs/Week4.md

   - CQS: Commands and queries have seperation in which read and write operations are in the same model.
 Commands-->Write, Queries-->Read.
   - CQRS: Upgraded CQS.
 Now the read write operations are seperated (Different models or different DBs)

 - In addition, My FoodOrderingApp_ver2 is crashing after I say Connect to DB on StartingPage.
 Tomorrow, I will debug it and plan to finish the structure of Frontend.

+#Day-17

+- Today I continued trying to fix the connection error.
+When I press the go to homepage button the program was crashing.
+In the end with some guidance, I learned how to use logcat.
+Thanks to that, I was able to find the problem.
+The problem was that I try to establish connection after I try to initialize viewmodel.
+Moreover, viewmodel needs conenection. so what needs to be done was that on ConfigScreen, it should first establish the connection and after going back to StartScreenpage a feature called test connection can be add and if the test connection returns succesful, then the MainScrollable.kt should be available for usage.
+      - The Test connection was used to show that the connection is established in Config.
+I was told to get rid of it afterwards.

+- After connection to web service was complete, I tried to Order.
+Even though the orders were shown in the DB, on Android Studio "Failed Payment" dialog was appearing.
+Turns out the problem was with my hidePayment method.
+    - This was resetting success to NONE which lead to showing Failed Payment Dialog.
+In the end, by not resetting success to NONE I was able to obtain the receipt and PaymentSuccess fun hidePayment() {
+    uiState = uiState.copy(
+        showPaymentDialog = false,
+        paymentState = PaymentStateUi.NONE  // ❌ Wiped out SUCCESS state
+    )
+}

+- Now, since I have a working Frontend.
+I have 3 things to focus on.
+First one is adapt vertical slicing to current project.
+Second one is add encryption, and third is adding eye toggle to password side and get rid of test connection on StartScreen.